 In Istanbul alone, you’ll see buildings dating back to 346 BCE, with the famous Hagia Sophia being the oldest in the city.
 Göbekli Tepe in Şanlıurfa is the country’s oldest building, dating back 11 thousand years, and was the world’s first temple.

-From the Persians to the Greeks and Byzantines, the Seljuks to the Romans, ending with the infamous Ottomans, Turkey has seen its fair share of historical drama.
+From the Persians to the Greeks and Byzantines, the Seljuks to the Romans, and the infamous Ottomans, Turkey has seen its fair share of historical drama.
 Of course, all of this means impressive sights to explore today – which I have detailed in this guide for you.

 One of the main reasons I love Turkey so much is not just because it’s beautiful and the food is unique but also because it’s basically an open-air museum.
 Istanbul alone is like walking through the eras of history, and you get all of this blended together with modern-day fun.